j3channel/StreamElementsWidgets/Channel Points/Auto-Timeout/README.md

 11. Ensure your **Chatbot Account** is a moderator for your streaming account.

 ## USING THE STREAMING ACCOUNT
+If you would like your own account to write in chat when somebody has been timed out.

 4. Also under the 'Helix' category change *channel:moderate* to 'Yes'.
 5. Under the 'v5' category change *chat_login* to 'Yes'.
 6. Scroll down and click **Generate Token**.